sepideh-srj/Computational-photography/README.md

 ## Getting Started
 To use these projects, clone the repository and open the files in MATLAB.
 Each folder contains specific instructions and MATLAB scripts for running the projects.

-## Contributions and Feedback
-Feedback and contributions to the projects are welcome.
-Please read the contribution guidelines before making a pull request.